Licht005/Diabetes/ReadME.md

 ## Machine Learning Pipeline

-Based on the refined analysis in the `Diabetes_prediction (1).ipynb` notebook, the following steps were taken to ensure model accuracy and biological sanity:
+Based on the refined analysis in the `Diabetes_prediction.ipynb` notebook, the following steps were taken to ensure model accuracy and biological sanity:

 ### 1. Feature Engineering and Selection